Can You Get A Runner's High Without Running?

 If you wanted to recreate this sort of high, it's not totally clear how long you'd actually have to run or exercise in order to tap into it.
 The mice in the 2015 study were running an average of three miles a day — but again, they're mice, so it's hard to say how that would translate to humans.
 But, in a 2012 study, humans who ran for 30 minutes on a treadmill reported having a runner's "high."
 Other researchers have found that moderate-but-not-strenuous aerobic exercise for about 30 minutes is the sweet spot in order to trigger your body's stress response, and then subsequently get your endorphins and endocannabinoids going.

 Oh, and you don't have to be literally running in order to get a runner's high.
 Any aerobic exercise, from an indoor cycling class to a tough HIIT workout, can theoretically trigger this bodily response.
 If you don't feel it your first time, just keep trying until it clicks.
+(And if you need some ideas for 30-minute workouts, here are a bunch of free ones to try.)
 Who knows?
 You might just find that you enjoy exercise — even if it doesn't make you "high."

 Advertisement